 A venture capital fund is a collective fund managed by a VC firm.
 They pool the money from individuals, financial institutions, banks, insurance companies, and other private organizations.

 Additionally, VC firms invest in early-stage startups in exchange for equity in the company.
-This means that the founders might have to give up a portion of the ownerships to the VC.
+This means that the founders might have to give up a portion of the ownership to the VC.

-Interestingly, your chances of raising VC funding is great when you can show that your startup has high-growth potential.
+Interestingly, your chances of raising VC funding are great when you can show that your startup has high-growth potential.

 Another option to get loans is through microloans from the US Small Business Administration (SBA).
 A startup may get loan amounts in small increments.
 Or, they have to access up to $50,000 as capital.